libnano/primer3-py/README.rst

 for low-level thermodynamic calculations pertinent to oligonucleotide design (e.g., melting temperature) as well as a simple interface to the Primer3 design engine for a more holistic approach to primer design.
-All of the bindings are implemented using the Python C API, which means that they are highly efficient but do require initial compilation (see ``Installation``, below).
+All of the bindings are implemented using either the Python C API or Cython, which means that they are highly efficient but do require initial compilation (see ``Installation``, below).

 We do not provide any additional abstraction of the Primer3 design engine,